knop-project/knop/docs/knop_manual.md

 `Knop_form` can interact with `knop_database`.

+See previous Examples 1 and 2 for code samples of `knop_form`.

 ###Knop_grid

 This custom type is used to display record listings with sortable columns, pagination, detail link to edit a record, filtering/quicksearch, and so on.
 It requires a reference to a `knop_database` object because they are so tightly related.
 It can highlight the affected record when returning to the listing after adding or editing a record.